jensnieulandt/jensnieulandt.github.io/content/index.md

 - Object-oriented programming
 ::

-You are at the end of the page, feel free to take a look at the [GitHub repository](https://github.com/jensnieulandt/jensnieulandt.github.io){:target="\_blank" :rel="external nofollow noopener noreferrer" :referrerpolicy="no-referrer"} for this website.
+You are at the end of the page, feel free to take a look at the [GitHub repository](https://github.com/jensnieulandt/jensnieulandt.github.io) for this website.